shentonfreude/MockTalk/README.rst

 Slides and code for a DC Python meetup presentation on Mocks.

-As the Firesign Theater said,
+As the Firesign Theatre said,

   A power so great it can only be used for good or evil.